A night photographing the Milky Way in one of the best places on earth for stargazing

 If you have any questions about suitability please don't hesitate to contact me before booking.

 This tour involves some walking on uneven ground and spending several hours outdoors in a remote location after dark.
-A moderate level of mobility is required.
+A moderate level of mobility is required - and sufficient fitness to walk roughly 500 metres along a beach one way.

 If you have any mobility concerns or specific needs please get in touch before booking and I will run you through the requirements in more detail.
 Depending on the number of people coming I may be able to design something that specifically accommodates people with more limited movement.